 - Creates a dialogue to ensure there is common understanding of the key determinant of health and concept - Leads a discussion as to the relevance of these to professional nursing practice.
-Explores varied perspectives among the group. - Summarizes the value of incorporating these factors into community-based nursing (context of care) - Explores relevant community resources in relation to these factors and client care - Creates a reference list (minimum 5) with a nursing focus; must have at least one research-based reference - Distributes one article to group for pre-reading that will promote participation in the seminar.
+Explores varied perspectives among the group - Promotes capacity within group members to comprehend the issues and develop strategies for addressing these influences on clients, nursing, the health care system, etc. - Summarizes the value of incorporating these strategies into community-based nursing (context of care) - Explores relevant community resources in relation to these factors and client care - Creates a reference list (minimum 5) with a nursing focus; must have at least one research-based reference - Distributes one article to group for pre-reading that will promote participation in the seminar.
 It must be evident that the content of the article was drawn into the discussion.